Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/850830f4-c364-41f4-b134-30b5009a6c49)

-   Upon further research, the correct key for the song is A flat major, according to Gateway, 2024b, and its enharmonic equivalent is G sharp major, according to North Coast Synthesis Ltd., 2024).
+   Upon further research, the correct key for the song is A flat major, according to Gateway (2024b), and its enharmonic equivalent is G sharp major, according to North Coast Synthesis Ltd. (2024).
 Fortunately, the correct instance also has a higher stream count, indicating that it is the most recent log of data for the track.
 We should, therefore, drop the instance indexed at 512.

    ``` python
 df_spotify.drop(index=512, inplace=True)